Sallie Mae Bank CD review

 Sallie Mae’s CDs offer great interest rates, even when compared to other online banks.
 If you’re really after the best rates available, you should definitely consider opening an account with Sallie Mae.

-Where its CDs fall sort is in the minimum deposit requirements.
+Where its CDs fall short is in the minimum deposit requirements.
 Many other banks have lower minimums.
 Unless you can commit at least $2,500 to a CD, you’ll need to work with another bank.

 Regardless of the amount of money you can deposit and what you’re looking for in a CD, you should take the time to at least compare a few options.
+When you’re comparing CDS from different banks, look at the following factors:

-Start by comparing the interest rates of the CDs.
+- Interest rates: Always start by comparing the interest rates of the CDs.
 Opt for the highest rate if all else is equal.

 Conclusion